 Helping you get through life

 Bullying takes many forms, like name-calling, hitting, spreading rumours, stealing, excluding people and turning someone's friends against them.
-You can also be bullied via abusive text messages or online.
+Bullying via text or online is still bullying.

 As many people as you can.
 Sometimes just having things out in the open can be enough to make bullies stop.
 If it's at school, any of your teachers should be able to help (your school should have an anti-bullying policy).
 If you can't tell your teachers, ask a parent or another adult to speak to them for you.
-If you don't trust any adult enough, the websites and helplines below may help.
+If you don't trust any adult enough, charities like Childline or Beat Bullying can help.

 The BBC cannot be held responsible for the content of external websites.
 Links policy